 Is IBS affecting your sex life?

-Sexual difficulty is reported by a disproportionally high number of IBS patients, both men and women.
-This ranges from decreased sexual drive, the most common symptom reported, to painful intercourse.
+Sexual difficulty is reported by a disproportionally high number of IBS patients, both men, and women.
+This ranges from decreased sexual drive; the most common symptom reported painful intercourse.

 Be open with your partner if you are having these difficulties and explain the reasons why – like pain and discomfort.
 This will help to avoid misunderstandings and foster support.
 Or speak with your health care provider if this is an issue for you.

 When using medicine – prescription, over-the-counter (OTC), or supplements (including herbs and vitamins) – remember that no medicine is completely safe.

 Here are some things you can do to help reduce the risks of using medicines and to get the most benefit:

 - Take an active role in your own healthcare – evaluate your treatment choices

 - Let your doctor or pharmacist know all the medicines and treatments you use

 - Ask about risks or possible unwanted effects